Independent Environmental Geoscience Dissertation EARTH4080P

 - Available to Visiting Students: No

-The course consists of an independent field geomorphological and geological mapping dissertation (minimum 18 days) conducted pre-sessional, developed during Semester 1, and completed in early Semester 2.
+The course consists of an independent dissertation conducted pre-sessional, developed during Semester 1, and completed early in Semester 2.

 Requirements of Entry